pemaidana/assignment_az_app_deploy/README.md

-3. Fully Automated using ServiceNow Service Catalog:
+### 3. Fully Automated using ServiceNow Service Catalog:

 <p align="center">
 <img height="400" src="./pictures/fully_automated.jpg">
 </p>

+### This asset is focused on the Option 1, Ansible automation only.